 Term/abbreviation What it means Assignment The transfer of an agreement to a new tenant, usually where a pub is sold.
-BDM Business Development Manager Code The Pubs Code etc. Regulations 2016 PCA Pubs Code Adjudicator РОВ Pub-owning Business (often referred to as pub company) Schedule of Condition The provisions in a tenancy or licence which specify the condition of the premises.
+BDM Business Development Manager Code The Pubs Code etc. Regulations 2016 PCA Pubs Code Adjudicator POB Pub-owning Business (often referred to as pub company) Schedule of Condition The provisions in a tenancy or licence which specify the condition of the premises.
 Sustainable Business Plan A plan for the running of a business at a pub which has been prepared following consideration of professional advice and containing financial forecasts which the POB considers are reasonable for the TPT to achieve.
-Short agreement A tenancy at will, or any other contractual agreement entitling a tenant to occupy a tied pub for no more than 12 months TPT Tied Pub Tenant (this includes a tied pub licensee and lessee)
+TPT Tied Pub Tenant (this includes a tied pub licensee and lessee)